pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/sso.md

 ## Troubleshooting

-### Validation error while trying to save an IdP-provided metadata XML in the Pulumi Console
+### Validation error while trying to save an IdP-provided metadata XML in the Pulumi Service

-The Pulumi Console typically shows you the reason for the failure.
+The Pulumi Service typically shows you the reason for the failure.
 The IdP-provided metadata XML contains several XML elements, of which the `<IDPSSODescriptor>` is the element of concern to Pulumi.
 In the `IDPSSODescriptor`, we expect to see a valid `KeyDescriptor` public key certificate, a `NameIDFormat`, an entity ID identifying your organization in the IdP, and an SSO binding.

 The failure is typically due to one of the following reasons: